Green Impact is now closed for the 2019 program cycle. Join us in February 2020 to be a part of the change.

 Green Impact is a fun and flexible program for staff and students to undertake meaningful, positive actions on campus, working together to make the University of Melbourne a healthy and sustainable place to work and study.

-Green Impact is a change and engagement program, developed in the UK by the National Union of Students (NUS).
-Piloted for the first time in Australia at the University of Melbourne, it’s been implemented by over 400 organisations worldwide.
-It aims to raise awareness of sustainability, university wide, by giving people a focused approach to tackling sustainability issues and supporting them in achieving these actions.
+Green Impact is a change and engagement program, developed in the UK by the National Union of Students (NUS) and delivered in Australia by Australasian Campuses Towards Sustainability (ACTS).
+Piloted for the first time in Australia at the University of Melbourne in 2017, Green Impact has been implemented by over 400 organisations worldwide.
+The program raises awareness of sustainability within an organisation by giving people a focused approach to tackling issues and supporting them in achieving these actions.

 Worldwide feedback regarding Green Impact has been consistently positive, with participants reporting that it is a fun and engaging way to make meaningful environmental and sustainability change in their offices and across campus.

 The sustainability change and engagement program has been extremely successful since it's launch at The University of Melbourne in 2017.
 In just two years, hundreds of staff and students have worked together to complete over 2000 actions, making a real impact to the sustainability of the university.
 To see all the results and winners from 2017 and 2018 visit our winner’s page and gallery.

 I loved being part of Green Impact...Not only did it bring different people within our department together, it had a positive and noticeable impact on our department as a whole and our day to day processes.
 Even those who were not part of the core ‘GO Green’ team were sharing their ideas to be more sustainable and commenting to us on what a great initiative it was.
 Jess Parker, Marketing Coordinator, Melbourne School of Professional and Continuing Education, 2017

 Green Impact is now open for 2019!
 This website contains a wealth of information to support teams taking part, and you can get started by visiting our how to page.